 Wall enclosure extends from both sides of gopuram and extend up to the cliff monolith to the south.
 Eastern wall separates both rock-cut temples.

 Outside the gopuram entrance, to the left there is a sculpture of Ganesha sitting in a niche facing towards the north.

 Many deities in the temple were made of destructible materials - stucco-covered wood or stone.
 Thus there were made and installed additional murtis of resistant material - metal or stone - which serve for daily rituals.

 Vishnu cave contains 10 inscriptions.
-The earliest is made circa 960 AD but it is not foundation inscription - thus the cave is older.
+The earliest is made sometimes around 960 AD but it is not foundation inscription - thus the cave is older.

 Natural caverns with ancient monuments

 Granite hillocks near Malayadipatti contain three natural rock shelters with interesting monuments of the past.
 Two caverns contain some 400 ancient cupules - cup marks, made some 3000 - 5000 years ago.
 Third rock shelter contains faint white painting, possibly made of lime.
 Painting shows bird and a human form.